The regularity of almost all edge ideals

+for all $n \geq n'$, as the quotient is assumed to converge to\til$1$.
+Combining these two facts repeatedly produces an infinite sequence $n_1 < n_2 < n_3 < \dots$ of integers satisfying

+We may assume that $K<n_1$ to simplify the next computation.
+The regularity of any ideal $I_G$ associated to $G \in \mathcal{G}(n_i)$ is at most $n$, and thus,

+Next we produce a sum that contradicts the one above.
+For a graph $G$, by Hochster's formula, the fact that $\beta_{k-2,\,k}(I_G) = 0$ is equivalent to the fact that the complement of $H$ is connected, for all induced subgraphs $H$ of $G$ order $k$.
+So, the set $\mathcal{G}(n)$ is the same as $\mathcal G_n$ in Lemma\til\ref{lem:eMatch}.
+According to that lemma, the average order of maximal induced matchings of graphs $G$ on $n$ vertices with $\beta_{k-2,\,k}(I_G) = 0$ is at least $\frac{n-1}{4(k-2)^2}$.
 It is well known that an induced matching on $e$ edges has as independence complex a hyper-octahedron with the homology of a sphere of dimension $e-1$.
 Therefore an induced matching on $e$ edges in a graph $G$ forces the first $e$ Betti numbers on the main diagonal of the Betti table of $I_G$ to be non-zero, and in particular the regularity of $I_G$ is at least $e$.
-Thus, $r(n)$ grows at least linearly in $n$, with a coefficient $\frac{ 1 }{4 (k-2)^2}$. \end{proof}
+Thus,